How Do Credit Cards Work in Canada? A Complete Guide

 Foreign Transaction Fees

-FX fees occur when you use your credit card in a foreign country, typically outside of Canada.
+FX fees occur when you use your credit card in a foreign country, typically outside Canada.
 Foreign transaction fees sit around 2.5%.
+However, you can avoid this with no FX fee credit cards.

 Balance Transfer Fees